alexhunsley/video-image-tools/frightful_thumbnails/README.md

 |   13         |  1100              |  00             |   Y            |   Y           |                |
 |   14         |  1101              |                 |                |               |                |

+Another way of thinking of it:

 The strings of multiple `0` characters are technically numbers expressed in base 1; and we are exploiting the fact that in base 1, a text match for a number `N` will also match every number > `N`.

+Base 1 is the only number base with this property.